 It is challenging to admit that one is wrong.
 Particularly when one has been wrong for a very long time.

 ‘Loving someone is like moving into a house,’ Sonja used to say.
 ‘At first you fall in love with all the new things, amazed every morning that all this belongs to you, as if fearing that someone would suddenly come rushing in through the door to explain that a terrible mistake had been made, you weren’t actually supposed to live in a wonderful place like this.
 Then over the years the walls become weathered, the wood splinters here and there, and you start to love that house not so much because of all its perfection, but rather its imperfections.
 You get to know all the nooks and crannies.’

 Broadly speaking there are two kinds of people.
 Those who understand how extremely useful white cables can be, and those who don’t.

-Human beings know as soon as they are born that their time here is limited and hence one must try to live one’s life to the fullest.
+Human beings know as soon as they are born that their time here is limited, and hence one must try to live one’s life to the fullest.
 Think about this for a minute.
-You know that death is inevitable and yet you wake up every day, motivated to make the best use of the day.
-Something that is so inevitable is your constant source of motivation to do better and live a fuller life.
+You know that death is inevitable, and yet you wake up every day, motivated to make the best use of the day.
+Something so inevitable is your constant source of motivation to do better and live a fuller life.

 So many of us take so many things for granted.
 We are always worried about what happened in the past and what will happen in the future.
 More often than not, most of us just have a breakdown at some point in our lives.
 It is as if we have stopped living in the present and are continuing our lives only for the better times that are in the future.